 On average, a 35-ounce can of formula will last:

-As your child eats more solid foods, they’ll drink less formula, and it will last longer.
-A 1-year-old will drink a lot less formula each day than a 6-month-old.
-Also, keep in mind that some babies always seem to be hungry, and some are more casual about their eating.
+If your child eats starts to eat a lot of solid foods, your formula usage will plateau even though your baby continues to grow and requires more nutrition.
+But, keep in mind that some babies always seem to be hungry, and some are more casual about their eating.

 With a bit of observation, you’ll find how long formula usually lasts for your child.